abinit/abipy/docs/workflows.rst

     My laptop has 1 socket with 2 CPUs and 4 Gb of memory in total, hence I don't want to run Abinit tasks with more than 2 CPUs.
 This is the reason why ``max_cores`` is set to 2.
-    The ``timelimit`` option is not used when you are using ``qname: shell``, but it becomes important when you are submit jobs on a cluster because this value is used to generate the submission script.
+    The ``timelimit`` option is not used when you are using ``qname: shell``, but it becomes important when you are submit jobs on a cluster because this value is used to generate the submission script and Abinit will use this value to exit from iterative algorithms e.g. the SCF cycle before the timeline and produce files from which we can then restart.

 The directory ``~abipy/data/runs`` contains python scripts to generate workflows for typical ab-initio calculations.
-Here we focus on the configuration of the manager and the execution of the flow so we don't to explain how to generate input files and create Flow objects in python.
+Here we focus on the configuration of the manager and the execution of the flow so we don't discuss how to generate input files and create Flow objects in python.
 This topic is covered in more detail in our collection of `jupyter notebooks
 <http://nbviewer.ipython.org/github/abinit/abipy/blob/master/abipy/examples/notebooks/index.ipynb>`_